-Among participating broadband ISPs, only AT&T IPBB10, Cincinnati Bell, Hawaiian Telecom fiber, Frontier, and Verizon use fiber as the access technology for a substantial number of their customers and their maximum speed offerings range from 150 Mbps to 1 Gbps.
+Among participating broadband ISPs, only Cincinnati Bell, Frontier, and Verizon use fiber as the access technology for a substantial number of their customers and their maximum speed offerings range from 200 Mbps to 940 Mbps.
 A key difference between the fiber vendors and other technology vendors is that (with the exception of Cincinnati Bell), most fiber vendors advertise generally symmetric upload and download speeds.
 This is in sharp contrast to the asymmetric offerings for all the other technologies, where the upload advertised speeds are typically 5 to 10 times below the download advertised speeds.

-It should be noted that there is also considerable difference between the offered average weighted speed tier by technology.
-Chart 2 plots the weighted average of the top 80% ISP tiers by technology both for September 2017 as well as September-October 2018.
-As can be seen in this chart, all technologies showed increases in the set of advertised download speeds by ISPs.
-For the September-October 2018 period, the weighted mean advertised speeds for DSL technology was 50 Mbps which lagged considerably behind the weighted mean advertised download speeds for cable and fiber technologies, which were 139 Mbps and 251 Mbps respectively.
-Fiber technology showed the greatest increase in speed offerings in 2018 compared to 2017 with a weighted mean going up from 70 Mbps to 251 Mbps representing a 258% increase.
-In comparison, DSL and cable technologies showed 96%, and 64% increase from 2017 to 2018.
+As can be seen in Chart 1.1, there is considerable difference between the offered average weighted speed tier by technology.
+Chart 2 plots the weighted average of the top 80% ISP tiers by technology for the last three years.
+As can be seen in this chart, most technologies showed increases in the set of advertised download speeds by ISPs.
+For the September-October 2019 period, the weighted mean advertised speeds for DSL technology was 13 Mbps which lagged considerably behind the weighted mean advertised download speeds for cable and fiber technologies, which were 155 Mbps and 208 Mbps, respectively.
+Fiber technology showed the greatest increase in speed offerings in 2019 compared to 2017 with a weighted mean going up from 70 Mbps to 208 Mbps representing a nearly 200% increase.
+This year's (2019) average advertised speed for fiber, however, showed a slight decrease by 17% from last year's (2018) speed.
+DSL technology speed increased from 11 Mbps to 13 Mbps from 2017 to 2019, a 16% increase overall (though it did show a small 1% decrease in speed this year compared to last year).
+In comparison, cable technology showed an 12% increase from 2018 to 2019 and an overall 83% increase from 2017 to 2019